sudo-Tiz/Tsumiki/README.md

 ### **For Hyprland:**

-Add the following line to your `hypr.conf` to start FabricPanel automatically:
+Add the following line to your `hypr.conf` to start HydePanel automatically:

 ```sh
 exec = python "$HOME/bar/main.py"